nick-ching23/Cesium/README.md

    **12 Nov 2024:** Completed the Parser.
 Please refer to the bottom of this document for an explanation of our grammar

    **15 Oct 2024:** Completed Lexical Analyzer (tokenizing source code into Lexemes)

+## **How does Cesium Compile?**

+At its core, Cesium's compiler is written and executing using Java.
+This compiler takes Cesium Code, converts it to Java Byte Code directly and executes that byte code using the Java virtual machine.
+As a result, this code is operable on any machine so long as the JVM is installed.
+This was an incredibly important component of the project.

 ---